kazurayam/KS_waitForElementAttributeWithPatternKeyword/README.md

-# [Katalon Studio ] a Custom Keyword: waitForElementAttributeWithPattern
+# [Katalon Studio] Custom Keyword: waitForElementAttributeWithPattern

 This is a small Katalon Studio project for demonstration purpose.
 You can download the zip from the [Releases](https://github.com/kazurayam/KS_waitForElementAttributeWithPatternKeyword/releases) page,